Aidan McCullen

-Aidan McCullen (born 5 January 1977) is a businessman and retired Ireland national rugby union team player.
-He played as a back rower, principally at blindside flanker but also as an openside, no.8 and occasionally in the second row.
-He played for the Ireland national rugby sevens team in a number of competitions, including Hong Kong Sevens and the 2001 Rugby World Cup Sevens.
+Aidan McCullen (born 5 January 1977) is an Irish businessman, broadcaster and former Ireland national rugby union team player.
+McCullen hosts The Innovation Show, a weekly podcast featuring interviews with people involved in innovation, strategy and leadership.
+He is also the founder of the "Reinvention Summit", an annual innovation and transformation event held in Dublin.
 McCullen is married to former Miss Ireland model Niamh Redmond.
 They have two sons.

 Rugby career

 McCullen started playing rugby at Castleknock College after moving to Dublin from County Meath.
-McCullen played for Leinster at schools, and captained the Leinster under 19s and under 20s before representing Ireland at under 21 level.
+He represented Leinster at schools level and captained both the Leinster under-19 and under-20 teams before progressing to the Ireland U21 side.

-In 1998, after playing for Ireland under-21s, he played a season for US Dax in that year's French first division before joining Lansdowne Football Club in the All-Ireland League.
+In 1998, after playing for Ireland U21s, McCullen spent a season with US Dax in the French first division before returning to Ireland to join Lansdowne Football Club in the All-Ireland League.
+He signed for Leinster Rugby in 2001 as Irish rugby shifted its focus from the All-Ireland League to the emerging Celtic League.
+That year he also represented the Ireland Sevens in the 2001 Rugby World Cup Sevens.

-McCullen then joined Leinster Rugby in 2001 as Ireland moved away from the All-Ireland League and towards the Celtic league.
-That season he also played for Ireland sevens in the 2001 Rugby World Cup Sevens.
-He had 60 caps for Leinster and gained an international 15s cap for the game between Ireland and Samoa on 20 June 2003.
-His international career was halted by injury, before he was signed by Toulouse.
-McCullen was in the starting Toulouse team, but his time at Toulouse was once again impacted by injury.
-He then joined London Irish until 2008.
-McCullen returned to Ireland and coached his club side Lansdowne back to division one as a forwards' player/coach.
+McCullen made 60 appearances for Leinster and earned a senior international cap for Ireland in a match against Samoa on 20 June 2003.

+In 2005, he signed for Toulouse.
+The French newspaper La Dépêche described him as a "bonne pioche" (a "good pick") for the club.
+Although he broke into the starting team and played 16 games for Toulouse over a period of 6 months, a knee injury limited his time at the club.
+He joined London Irish in 2006, remaining with that club until 2008.

+McCullen later returned to Ireland and served as a player-coach with Lansdowne from the 2008/2009 season.

-For several years, McCullen commentated for Setanta Sports (now Eir Sports) covering the French Top 14, International games and schools rugby.
+For several years, McCullen also worked as a rugby commentator with Setanta Sports (later Eir Sport).

 Business career

-McCullen set up and developed the digital infrastructure for the Communicorp Group.
-As "head of digital at Communicorp", he promoted the concept of "Radio You Can Read", which was an iPad magazine for the radio station Newstalk 106–108.
+As of 2013, McCullen was "head of digital" at Communicorp.
+He was involved in developing the digital infrastructure at the organisation and promoted the concept of "Radio You Can Read", an early multimedia extension of the Newstalk 106–108 brand.

-McCullen was recruited by Ireland's national broadcaster RTÉ as "Head of Innovation Partnerships and Funding" in January 2016.
-As of 2017, McCullen was working with the "business think tank" Katawave.

-As of 2021, he was presenting a weekly radio show called "The Innovation Show" which is published online, and broadcast on RTÉ Radio 1 Extra on Saturday afternoons.
-In 2021, McCullen published the Amazon book "Undisruptable: A Mindset of Permanent Reinvention for Individuals, Organisations and Life".
+In January 2016, McCullen joined RTÉ as "head of innovation partnerships and funding".
+He later worked with the business think-tank Katawave.
+He wrote Undisruptable: A Mindset of Permanent Reinvention for Individuals, Organisations and Life, a business and management book published by Wiley in 2021.